scheibling/phpass/README.md

 ### This repository is a fork from the original [hautelook/phpass](https://github.com/hautelook/phpass) which seems to have been deleted on _2021-09-09_.
+### This repository is a fork of the original fork [bordoni/phpass](https://github.com/bordoni/phpass), somewhat modified

 Openwall Phpass, modernized